What is a sole trader?

 A sole trader business is owned and controlled by one -self-employed individual.
 Therefore, there is no legal distinction between you and the business in which you are the one.
-This is hugely significant because it means as a sole trader and you have unlimited liability for any and all business debts, losses and legal claims.
+This is hugely significant because it means as a sole trader you have unlimited liability for any business debts, losses and legal claims.

 What is a limited company?

 A limited company is owned by one or more shareholders and also managed by one or more directors.
 Therefore, the same person can be a shareholder and a director, and you have the option to own and control the business by yourself (as a sole trader) and jointly with other people.

 How much does it cost to set up and maintain a limited company?

 Companies House charges a small incorporation company fee in which we have to set up a limited company.
 Formation House offers an online company formation which includes:

 A ready-to-trade limited company which is incorporated at companies formation house.